What are Diet Pills?

 Here are the following common signs and symptoms for a person experiencing an overdose of weight loss pills:

 - Gastrointestinal problems

 - Uncontrolled mood change

-Withdrawal symptoms may occur after a few hours after the drug is last taken.
-Decreasing gradual low dosage process must be done rather than abrupt cessation from the substance.
+If the weight loss drug you are taking has a high addictive potential, withdrawal symptoms may occur after a few hours after the last dose of the weight loss pill was last taken.
 These symptoms may last for a week but some may continue to experience symptoms after a few months.

 - Brain fog

 - Unstable mood